 - 1.1.
 The Energy (Northern Ireland) Order 2003, as amended ("the Energy Order") provides that in certain circumstances we may impose a financial penalty on any electricity or gas regulated person1.
 The Water & Sewerage Services (Northern Ireland) Order 2006 ("the Water Order") provides that in certain circumstances we may impose a financial penalty on any relevant undertaker (i.e. a company appointed as a licence holder for the provision of water or sewerage services).
-The term 'regulated company' is used in this document to encompass both any electricity or gas regulated person and any relevant undertaker undertaker under the Water Order. - 1.2.
+The term 'regulated company' is used in this document to encompass both any electricity or gas regulated person and any relevant undertaker under the Water Order. - 1.2.
 Both Orders provide that the amount of a penalty must be reasonable in all the circumstances of the case and that it must not exceed 10% of the turnover of the regulated person/licence holder.2 In the alternative, as per Article 45(9)(b) of the Energy Order, where the regulated person is or is part of a vertically integrated undertaking and the relevant condition or requirement to which the contravention3 relates is imposed on a vertically integrated undertaking pursuant to the Electricity Directive (2009/72/EC) or the Gas Directive (2009/73/EC), a penalty imposed shall not exceed 10% of the turnover of the vertically integrated undertaking. - 1.3.
-The Orders require us to prepare and publish an up to date statement of policy with respect to both the imposition of financial penalties and determination of their amounts.
-This statement therefore adopts a cross-utility approach to in addition make provision for the Utility Regulator's role and responsibilities in respect of the imposition of financial penalties and the determination of their amount as regards any holder of a licence for water or sewerage services in Northern Ireland. - 1.4.
+The Orders require us to prepare and publish an up to date statement of policy with respect to both imposition of financial penalties and determination of their amounts.
+This statement has been prepared to revise the original statement which applied only to the imposition of penalties under the Energy Order.
+This statement now therefore adopts a cross-utility approach to in addition make provision for the Utility Regulator's role and responsibilities in respect of the imposition of financial penalties and the determination of their amount as regards any holder of a licence for water or sewerage services in Northern Ireland. - 1.4.
 We cannot impose a penalty on a regulated person/licence holder under the Orders where we are satisfied that the most appropriate way of proceeding is under the Competition Act 1998.
 We have powers to investigate and fine a company under the Competition Act 1998.
 If our investigation proves to be one